deesebc/PostExamples/ExampleSpringBootREST/README.md

 * Version 1.0.0: How to do a simple web service with Spring Boot and REST.
 Link: http://jakartaeeyyo.blogspot.com/2017/08/web-services-con-spring-boot-nivel.html
 * Version 1.0.1: How to do with JPA and a DB H2.
 Link: http://jakartaeeyyo.blogspot.com/2017/08/web-service-con-spring-boot-jpa-y-h2.html
 * Version 1.0.2: How to do its REST client.
 Link: http://jakartaeeyyo.blogspot.com/2017/10/how-to-cliente-rest-con-spring-boot.html
+* Version 1.0.3: We add a YAML and JSON swagger files for the API

 ## Run